Calvin Hughes

 Hughes was born in Cleveland and also spent several years in East St. Louis, Illinois.
 In 2002, he was selected to run the relay leg of the Olympic torch as it passed through the streets of St. Louis, Missouri, headed for the winter games in Salt Lake City, Utah.

-Hughes resides in Miramar, Florida, with his wife, sons and daughter.
+Hughes lives in Miramar, Florida, with his wife, sons and daughter.